About this course

 It will be important to ensure you have the commitment and time to devote to the course.
-There is the option of taking it over two years.
 At least 90% attendance will be expected for successful completion of the course.

 City College alumni, Kirsty Champion, has taken her Access to Higher Education (social sciences) course to the next level and is now studying BSc Psychology at the University of Southampton, ranked 10th in the UK.

 Kirsty, 25, from Portswood, chose not to go to university aged 18, opting instead to gain work experience, ensuring she also saved some money.
 When she felt ready to return to education and follow her dream of studying psychology, she contacted the University of Southampton who recommended she took an Access to Higher Education course at City College Southampton.